guillermo-ampie/ml-microservice-kubernetes/README.md

 * To deploy a container using Kubernetes and make a prediction
   * [run_kubernetes.sh](run_kubernetes.sh)
   * [make_prediction.sh](make_prediction.sh)
-* To integrate and test your app and Dockerfile: [.circleci/config.yml](.circleci/config.yml)
+* To integrate and test your app under CircleCI: [.circleci/config.yml](.circleci/config.yml)